logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started.rst

 Step 3: Outside Access to the Feature Store
 -------------------------------------------

-By default, only the Hopsworks UI is exposed (made available to clients on external networks, like the Internet) by your Hopsworks instance.
-To integrate with external platforms and access APIs for services such as the Feature Store, you have to expose them.
+By default, only the Hopsworks UI is made available to clients on external networks, like the Internet.
+To integrate with external platforms and access APIs for services such as the Feature Store, you have to open the service's ports.

-Expose services by selecting them and pressing *Update*.
-This will update the *Security Group* attached to the Hopsworks instance to allow incoming traffic on the relevant ports.
+Open ports by going to *Services* tab, selecting a service and pressing *Update*.
+This will update the *Security Group* attached to the
+Hopsworks cluster to allow incoming traffic on the relevant ports.

 .. _open-ports.png: ../../../_images/open-ports.png
 .. figure:: ../../../imgs/hopsworksai/open-ports.png